rdalen/Boxify/docs/pcb-library.md

-# 📄 PCB Library
+# 📚 PCB Library

 ## 🧠 Purpose

-The PCB Library defines the electronic assembly that will be used throughout the Boxify framework.
+The **PCB Library** contains reusable definitions of supported PCB designs for use within the Boxify framework.

-In Boxify, this serves as the “Carrier” for the KiCad STEP Model (the “Passenger”)
+A PCB Library entry provides the stable mechanical reference that Boxify uses to connect a PCB design to the Adapter Plate and, ultimately, the enclosure.

-The PCB Library never contains enclosure-specific information, its only purpose is to describe the PCB itself.
+The PCB Library is deliberately separated from the detailed PCB STEP model exported from KiCad.

-Each PCB is represented by a reusable Part Studio that serves as the **single source of truth** for all PCB-related geometry and reference information.

-A PCB Library entry may be:

-- A standard prototype PCB generated parametrically
-- A custom PCB imported from an ECAD tool such as KiCad

-Regardless of its origin, every PCB is presented to the rest of Boxify through the same interface.
+The library provides the **Carrier**.

+The imported KiCad STEP model provides the **Passenger**.

+Together they form the PCB definition used by the Boxify architecture.

 ---